 The Oklahoma City suburb of Yukon features one of the absolute best holiday lighting displays in the metro area.
 Beginning in 1995, the over a month-long celebration called "Christmas in the Park" has become an area favorite and continues to get better and better each year, offering a drive or walk-through wonderland of Christmas spirit.
-Three Yukon-area parks are interconnected with an estimated 4 million holiday lights in a variety of stunning displays covering 100 acres.
+Three Yukon-area parks are interconnected with an estimated 4 million holiday lights in well over 400 stunning displays covering 100 acres.

 The Christmas in the Park event in Yukon actually takes place in three of the city's parks: Yukon City Park, Freedom Trail Park and Chisholm Trail Park.
 All are located near NW 10th and Holly, south of Vandament and just off the interstate.